 Note 1: The above does not preclude the network rejecting the call and requesting the UE to setup a new emergency call to the same emergency service.

 The serving network may download emergency call numbers and emergency call types, together with a validity indication of this list, for use in the IM CN subsystem so that local emergency call numbers are made known to the UE .
-Depending on the validity indication, the UE shall regard these emergency numbers and emergency call types as valid in that country (as identified by the MCC) and shall discard them when a new country is entered , or the UE shall regard these emergency numbers and emergency call types as valid in that PLMN (as identified by the MCC and MNC) and shall discard them when the UE enters a new PLMN.
+Depending on the validity indication, the UE shall regard these emergency numbers and emergency call types as valid in that country (as identified by the MCC) and shall discard them when a new country is entered , or the UE shall regard these emergency numbers and emergency call types as valid in that PLMN (as identified by the MCC and MNC) and shall discard them when the UE enters a new PLMN, or the UE shall regard these emergency numbers and emergency call types as valid in that non-public network and shall discard them when the UE leaves the non-public network.

 Emergency calls may be initiated using a private numbering plan [49].